evanwboyle/VRC-RoboScore/VRC RoboScore/Modules/Camera/Modes/Video/VideoCameraView.md

 4. **Tracking Update:**
    - "Goal Leg" detections are passed to the SORT tracker.
    - Tracker returns persistent bounding boxes with IDs.
+   - Each goal leg's persistence (number of frames tracked) is updated.
+   - The average movement (delta x, delta y) of tracked goal legs that have persisted for 3+ frames is computed and applied to all ghost legs, so ghost legs shift with the field/camera.
 5. **Overlay Drawing:**
    - Tracked "Goal Leg" boxes are drawn in orange with their IDs.
-   - Ghost legs (last known positions of lost goal legs) are drawn in gray with their IDs, as placeholders until the real goal leg returns.
+   - Ghost legs (last known positions of lost goal legs) are drawn in gray with their IDs, as placeholders until the real goal leg returns, and now move with the field/camera.
    - Other detected objects (balls) are drawn in their respective colors.
 6. **Ghost Leg Lifecycle:**
    - When a goal leg disappears, its last position becomes a ghost leg if there are 3 or fewer alive goal legs.